SASA: a SimulAtor of Self-stabilizing Algorithms

 The daemon can thus be played by users that read and enter Boolean

 values.
-In the example above, the user has played t t t t t t t
+In the example above, the user has played t t t t t t t,

 i.e., it has asked to trigger all the processes (which were all

 activated at the first step).
-At the second step, only the process p2
+At the second step, only the process p2 is

 not activated.
-In the session above we have chosen to activate only p7
+In the session above we have chosen to activate only p7.

 If one wants to use a test oracle to check at runtime some

-algorithms properties, one can use lurette
+algorithms properties, one can use lurette as follows:

 cd test/coloring make ring.cmxs lurette -sut "sasa ring.dot" -oracle "lv6 ring_oracle.lus -n oracle -exec"